Hard Power, Hard Cash

 Creotech Instruments (CRI PW): Sovereign satellite and orbital systems.

-Conclusion: Model portfolio allocation: 0.7% total, equally weighted across air (VTOL), land (Rotem), and orbit (Creotech).
+Conclusion: Equally weighted across air (VTOL), land (Rotem), and orbit (Creotech).

 Executive Summary